 While most of Munchkin Zombie has art by John Kovalic, the card "Meals on Wheels" is done by a different artist.
 Kovalic refused to do the card as he had recently become a father.note If you still don't get it: The card depicts a pair of baby carriages, with a hungry zombie nearby.

-Some cards vary in effect based on what day of the week your playing.
+Some cards vary in effect based on what day of the week you're playing.
 Some cards have all of the above conditions applied to them.
 And then there is "Morning Star" and "Night Star", which grant a slightly bigger bonus, if you're playing at a certain time of day!

 Recycled INSPACE: Star Munchkin, naturally, even spoofing it in its subtitle: "Kill the monsters.
 Steal the treasure.
 Stab your buddy...
 IN SPACE!".
 Other expansions are recycled in various other settings.